backstage/backstage/.changeset/stupid-baboons-hug.md

 We recommend using a `~` version range since TypeScript releases do not adhere to semver.

-It may be the case that you end up with errors if upgrade the TypeScript version.
+It may be the case that you end up with errors if you upgrade the TypeScript version.
 This is because there was a change to TypeScript not long ago that defaulted the type of errors caught in `catch` blocks to `unknown`.
 You can work around this by adding `"useUnknownInCatchVariables": false` to the `"compilerOptions"` in your `tsconfig.json`:

 ```json
   "compilerOptions": {